How I Can Help

 Consider therapy if anxiety or OCD is:

-- Interfering with school, friendships, or family activities
+- Interfering with work, school, relationships, or daily activities

 - Leading to avoidance of important situations